srinidhi-ramanujam/quant-magic-SandP-500/PLAN.md

 - Ground-truthed TS_007 by adding the `working_capital_cash_cycle_trend` template, logging FY2020→FY2023 working-capital day reductions (airlines, rail, industrials) and updating JSON/validator artifacts so the CLI produces the curated list deterministically.
 - Ground-truthed TS_006 with the `roe_revenue_divergence` template, which now powers ROE-decline-vs-revenue-growth questions end-to-end (DuckDB numbers captured in JSON + validator, FAISS rebuilt, CLI verified).
 - Refreshed TS_008 with FY2019→FY2023 Consumer Staples gross-margin deltas (ADM, Constellation, Tyson, PepsiCo, Mondelez, Philip Morris, Monster) and captured the new DuckDB query, insights, and validator metadata ahead of wiring the `gross_margin_trend_sector` template.
+- Ground-truthed TS_009 inventory turnover trends for the top six retailers (new `inventory_turnover_trend` template) and logged the run in the telemetry workbook; formatter now summarizes turnover + DIO deltas.
+- Ground-truthed TS_010 leverage progression for Delta, Southwest, and United (new `net_debt_to_ebitda_trend` template) with FY2019–FY2023 DuckDB data and documented the dataset gap for American Airlines.

 ---